 We need more investment into home-grown Kentucky businesses and agriculture.
 Education and economic development help our skilled workers and entrepreneurs to stay in Kentucky.
 I will create investment opportunities for Kentucky's workers and business owners, rather than giving out-of-state companies tax breaks and incentives to offer only low-wage jobs.
 Trickle-down economic theory is exactly that: a trickle.
 Instead of hoping for a trickle of rain to fall, we can make sure people have the necessary tools to build irrigation systems that maintain a steady flow -- in other words, effective programs that invest at the ground level instead of at the top.

 I believe women have the right to make their own healthcare decisions.
 I also am committed to equal pay and equal rights for women and all groups because we are all human and on that basis alone deserve respect.

-I support a clean Dream Act.
-Also, I support comprehensive immigration reform that enables a pathway to citizenship for those who seek it and sensible ways of contributing to this country's economy for those who want to stay but for any number of reasons don't want to become a citizen.
+I support a clean Dream Act and believe that immigrant families belong together.
+Seeking asylum is not criminal.
+I support comprehensive immigration reform that enables a pathway to citizenship for those who seek it and sensible ways of contributing to this country's economy for those who want to stay but for any number of reasons don't want to become a citizen.

 Despite the huge amount of taxpayer dollars budgeted to military spending, very little pays for veteran care and veteran services.
-We can do better!
-Soldiers are not disposable.
-They deserve respect and adequate care from basic training to retirement and beyond.
+We can do better; soldiers deserve respect and adequate care from basic training to retirement and beyond.